drgavinr/btsl/README.md

 [By The Sword Linked](https://www.bytheswordlinked.uk/) was an experimental project to create a new finding aid and reference work about the British Civil Wars (c.1639-1660) using Semantic MediaWiki.

 [Introductory blog post](https://bytheswordlinked.hcommons.org/2019/02/26/introduction/) explains the aims and scope of the project.
+[This blog post](https://bytheswordlinked.hcommons.org/2025/01/24/winding-down/) explains some of the reasons why it ended.